kirk-clawson/Repongo/README.md

 - A query builder system to easily create custom queries
 - A fluent API to define fields on the schema

+More information, examples, and API documentation can be found on the [Wiki site](https://github.com/kirk-clawson/Repongo/wiki).

 Installation:
 ```
 npm install repongo